Intermediate spin state and the B1-B2 transition in ferropericlase at tera-Pascal pressures

 \subsection{2.1 \textit{Ab initio} calculations}

 \textit{Ab initio} calculations are carried out with the Quantum ESPRESSO code\cite{26,27}.
 Local density approximation (LDA) and LDA+U$_{SC}$ calculations use Vanderbilt's ultra-soft pseudopotentials \cite{28} with valence electronic configurations 3s$^2$3p$^6$3d$^{6.5}$4s$^1$4p$^0$ and 2s$^2$2p$^4$ for Fe and O, respectively.
 The pseudopotential for Mg was generated by von Barth-Car’s method using five configurations 3s$^2$3p$^0$, 3s$^1$3p$^1$, 3s$^1$3p$^{0.5}$3d$^{0.5}$, 3s$^1$3p$^{0.5}$, and 3s$^1$3d$^1$ with decreasing weights 1.5, 0.6 0.3 0.3, and 0.2, respectively.
 These pseudopotentials for Fe, Mg, and O were generated, tested, and previously used \cite{29}.
 Perdew-Burke-Ernzerhof (PBE) \cite{30} calculations are carried out using the projector augmented wave (PAW) method with PAW dataset from the pslibrary \cite{31}.
 Plane-wave energy cutoffs are 100 Ry and 1,000 Ry for electronic wave functions and spin-charge density and potentials, respectively.
 The irreducible Brillouin zone of the 64-atom supercell is sampled by a 6×6×6 Monkhorst-Pack mesh \cite{32} when computing the charge density.
 Effects of larger energy cutoff and k-point sampling on calculated properties are insignificant.
-The convergence thresholds are 0.01 eV/\AA\, for the atomic force and 1×10$^{-6}$ eV for the total energy.
+The convergence thresholds are 0.01 eV/\AA\ for all components of all forces(f$_x$, f$_y$, and f$_z$), including atomic forces and averaged forces in the supercell, and 1×10$^{-6}$ eV for the total energy of the supercell, 64 atoms in this work.
 The Mermin functional is used in all calculations \cite{33,34} to address the important effect of thermal electronic excitation on the free energy and dynamical stability of the phases.